-- 1. Buses usually represent all the equipment in a substation that is at the same voltage level and connected.
-If desired, multiple bus sections within a substation can be represented by separate buses connected by Connectors or AC Transmission Line models that can be opened or closed as needed.
+- Buses usually represent all the equipment in a substation that is at the same voltage level and connected.
+If desired, you can represent multiple bus sections within a substation by separate buses connected by Connectors or AC Transmission Line models that can be opened or closed as needed.
 Buses may also represent a node on a transmission line such as a tapping point or change in ownership. - 2.
 Location of the bus will be identified by the combination of Area, Zone, and/or Owner fields.
-Optionally, the latitude and longitude fields can be submitted using decimal degrees with data entered not to exceed five decimal places.
+Optionally, you may submit the latitude and longitude fields using decimal degrees with data entered not to exceed five decimal places.
 Additionally, latitude and longitude fields are required with the substation data in the "AC Substation" section.